Spatial join

 and cmap

 that define the categorisation scheme, and the colour map used.
-Many more arguments are passed through to matplotlib
+Many more arguments are

 , such as markersize